 You will notice on the Supreme website that there are usually two types of formats for each form, PDF and Online.
-To use the Online version, you need to have Supremes' Member Management Program and access to Officers Online.
-Typically this will be the Grand Knight or Financial Secretary.
+To use the Online version, you will either be asked to enter your Membership Number and Last Name (for forms like the SP-7 or 1728) or navigate to Officer's Online (for forms 185 or 365) to submit these forms.